quickwit-oss/quickwit/docs/design/architecture.md

 sidebar_position: 1
 ---

-Quickwit has been designed from the ground up for cost-efficiency, scalability, and cloud-friendly.
+Quickwit has been designed from the ground up for cost-efficiency and scalability.

 Quickwit core relies on two processes: